Yarm: Geography

 The Rookery is a public area by the River Tees situated at the bottom of Goose Pasture.
 The ash, sycamore and lime woodland is about 200 years old and owned by Yarm Town Council.
 In 2002, a walkway was constructed around the wood to celebrate the Golden Jubilee of Queen Elizabeth II.
 Within the woodland, close to the river, BMX riders have created numerous dirt ramps which are regularly used during summer months.

+Areas of Yarm include the housing estates Levendale in the southeast and Leven Park in the south.